Terror suspect enters guilty plea in NC case

-RALEIGH, N.C. – A North Carolina man who was charged along with his father and brother has pleaded guilty to being part of a terrorist conspiracy.
+RALEIGH, N.C. – A North Carolina man who was accused of supporting jihad along with his father and brother pleaded guilty Tuesday to charges of conspiring to aid a terrorist conspiracy abroad.

-The U.S. attorney's office said Tuesday that 22-year-old Zakariya "Zak" Boyd pleaded guilty to one count of conspiracy to provide material support to terrorists.
-He faces up to 15 years in prison.
+Zakariya "Zak" Boyd, 22, pleaded to a single count of conspiracy to provide material support to terrorists, according to the U.S. attorney's office.
+Boyd faces up to 15 years in prison.